Donal McDermott

-Donal Jeremiah McDermott (born 19 October 1989) is an Irish footballer who last played for Swindon Town.
+Donal Jeremiah McDermott (born 19 October 1989) is an Irish former footballer who last played for Swindon Town.

 Club career

 Manchester City/Loan Spells

 McDermott began his career at Ashbourne United then moved to Cherry Orchard of Dublin, where he was scouted, and signed up by Manchester City.
 McDermott was a member of the team that clinched the 2008 FA Youth Cup for the Blues.

 On 12 September 2008, McDermott joined Football League One side Milton Keynes Dons on a one-month loan deal.
-The following day, he made his debut for the club against Oldham Athletic, coming on as a second half substitute, in a 2–0 loss.
+The following day, he made his debut for the club against Oldham Athletic, coming on as a second-half substitute, in a 2–0 loss.
 This would turn out to be his only appearance for the Milton Keynes Dons as his loan spell was ended prematurely due to injury.
 McDermott returned to Manchester City where he remained in the reserves for the remainder of the season.

 At the start of the 2009–10 season, McDermott signed a new two-year deal to stay at the City of Manchester Stadium.
 After signing the new contract, he joined Football League Two side Chesterfield on a three-month loan deal.
 McDermott made his debut on the opening day of the season in a defeat to Torquay United.
 A week later on 15 August 2009, he scored his first goal for the club on his home debut in a 1–0 win over Northampton Town.
 Since joining Chesterfield, McDermott became a first team regular for the club, playing in the midfield position.
 He then scored two goals in the next two matches between 12 September 2009 and 19 September 2009 against Dagenham & Redbridge and Macclesfield Town.
 Eleven days later on 30 September 2009, McDermott scored his fourth goal for Chesterfield, as well as, setting up one of the club's goals, in a 3–2 win against Grimsby Town.
 This was followed up by setting up two goals in the next two matches against Accrington Stanley and Bournemouth.
 Two weeks later on 24 October 2009, he scored his fifth goal of the season, in a 5–2 win against Burton Albion.
 McDermott returned to his parent club when his loan spell with the club expired at the end of October.
 By the time he left Chesterfield, McDermott made sixteen appearances and scoring five times for the club.